 The District's SBITAs include variable subscription payments that are not included in the subscriptions liability because they are not fixed in substance.
 Describe the basis, terms, and conditions on which variable payments not included in the measurement of the subscriptions liability are determined.
-During the fiscal year ended June 30, 2024, the District recognized expenses of \$ for variable subscription payments not included in the measurement of the subscriptions liability.

-County Community College Distric
+County Community College District

 (College) Use at District's discretion

-Ì Notes to financial statements
+Notes to financial statements

-June 30, 2024
+June 30, 2025

+During the fiscal year ended June 30, 2025, the District recognized expenses of \$ for variable subscription payments not included in the measurement of the subscriptions liability.

 Other payments

 The District's SBITAs include other payments, such as termination penalties, that are not included in the subscriptions liability because they are not reasonably certain of being required.
+Modify as appropriate .

-Modify as appropriate.
-During the fiscal year ended June 30, 2024, the District recognized expenses of \$ for other payments not included in the measurement of the subscriptions liability.
+During the fiscal year ended June 30, 2025, the District recognized expenses of \$ for other